-Regardless of the situation, you should know how to safely dispose of the animal carcass in order to avoid the terrible odour, as well as the potentially life-threatening health risks associated with dead bodies.
+Regardless of the situation, you should know how to safely dispose of the animal carcass to avoid the dead rat smell, as well as the potentially life-threatening health risks associated with dead rodents.

 Table of Contents

-Dead and decomposing animals are a serious health hazard for you, your family, and any pets you may have.
-The greatest risk comes from the parasites that the corpse is hosting, fleas and ticks in particular.
+Dead and decomposing rodents are a serious health hazard for you, your family, and any pets you may have.
+The greatest risk comes from the parasites that the carcasses are hosting, fleas and ticks in particular.

-Another way in which people contract diseases from dead animals is through incorrect handling of the corpse.
-Even if treated quickly, the diseases from rotting animals can affect your health for the rest of your shortened lifespan.
+Another way in which people contract diseases from dead rodents is through incorrect handling of the rat carcass.
+Even if treated quickly, the diseases from rotting rodents can affect your health.

 Check also: